-EU Directive 2014/59 of 15 May 2014 on the recovery and resolution of credit institutions and investment firms aims at establishing an effective recovery and resolution framework across the European Union and at equipping the relevant authorities of the member states with common and effective tools and powers to address further banking crises.
-According to this Directive EU banks are required to produce a detailed recovery plans on entity and group basis.
-National regulatory authorities will also have broad powers to remove impediments to the implementation of recovery plans, will draw up resolution plans at bank or group level and may require banks to take appropriate action to ensure that impediments be removed.
-Banks will be required to hold capital equal to a percentage, to be set by the national resolution authority on an institution-by-institution basis, of the total of their liabilities, and creditors and counterparties may be subject to temporary moratoria and other restrictions on enforcing security and exercising contractual termination rights.
+The BRRD Directive as implemented in Luxembourg by the BRRD Law aims at establishing an effective recovery and resolution framework and at equipping the CSSF with common and effective tools and powers to address further banking crises.
+According to the BRRD Law, banks are required to produce a detailed recovery plans on an entity and a group basis.
+The CSSF has broad powers to remove impediments to the implementation of recovery plans, to draw up resolution plans at bank or group level and to require banks to take appropriate action to ensure that impediments be removed.
+Banks are required to hold capital equal to a percentage, to be set by the CSSF on an institution-by-institution basis, of the total of their liabilities, and creditors and counterparties may be subject to temporary moratoria and other restrictions on enforcing security and exercising contractual termination rights.